larocquedylan/second-brain/Notes/JS-for-React/Closures/Closure.md

 Remember, we can capture the state of the parent function when invoking the child.
 Here, when we define `add5` we are able to remember that `makeAdder` stores the argument as `x` and returns a new function that takes the parameter `y` and that one returns the value of `x+y`.

-This is called 'currying' amd allows us to create higher order function that can modify the behaviour of the input function.
-This creates more flexible and reusable programs.
+This is is a simple example of 'currying' which allows us to create higher order function that can modify the behaviour of the input function.

 Flexible in that we keep the scope cleaner and organized.
 We can break down function into several ones and allows for more understandable logic instead of having 5 inputs.
 This makes it usable in different parts of the program instead of having a verbose function.
 Here is an example of how we can extend it.